csci450-comparch/assg03/README.md

 The basic steps in the main loop are:

 - Fetch the next instruction.
 Use `mem_read` to fetch an instruction from memory.
-The instruction fetch is the one currently pointed to by the `reg[RPC]` register.
+The instruction fetched is the one currently pointed to by the `reg[RPC]` register.
 - Increment the `RPC` by 1 in preparation for the next fetch.
 This needs to be done before calling the opcode execution function, as all PC